harvard-cs205/CS205-Spring2017-Projects/README.md

 Optionally, the project may take the path of research and generate a research paper as output.
 In this case the project requirements are:

 1. To implement a parallel algorithm as above but to support the research problem being addressed.
-2. The problem could be from generating a novel parallel graph algorithm  to optimise a scientific application  on odyssey with new insight and anything inbetween these two bounds of theory and experimentation.
+2. The final output is a technical paper of journal quality comparable in depth to  papers published  in leading journals in computational/data science or parallel computing.
-3. The final output is a technical paper of journal quality comparable in depth to  papers published  in leading journals in computational/data science  or parallel computing.
+3. The problem could be from generating a novel parallel graph algorithm  to optimising a scientific application  on odyssey with new insight,  and anything inbetween these two bounds of theory and experimentation.

 ## Resources
 - previous year project proposals